routine needed to run the notebook on Google Colab

 problem.discretise_domain(1, "grid", domains=["bound_cond0", "bound_cond1"])

-solver and the self adaptive SAPINN
+solver and the self-adaptive SAPINN

-solver, using a FeedForward
+solver, employing a FeedForward

 model.